Andrea101288/BracketsSeries/README.md

 # BracketsSeries

-Project written in C language to find the longest correct sequence of close brackets.
+University Project written in C language to find the longest correct sequence of close brackets.